LaurentVeyssier/Determine-Hotels-most-important-evaluation-criteria/README.md

 In this project, over 1.5 millions hotel reviews are analyzed to identify the most important criteria determining good hotels vs. bad hotels.

 Latent Dirichlet Allocation is used to identify general topics covered in the reviews.
 I then use these categories to identify the key differencies between good and bad hotels.
-LDA is an unsupervised machine learning technique which I cover in details in a previous project [here]().
+LDA is an unsupervised machine learning technique which I cover in details in a previous project [here](https://github.com/LaurentVeyssier/Topic-Modeling-and-Document-Categorization-using-Latent-Dirichlet-Allocation).

-The dataset can be found [here]().
+The dataset used comes from EDX and can be found [here](https://courses.edx.org/courses/course-v1:UCx+LNG01.2ucx+3T2020/course/).

 # Results